willashley23/Asteroids/README.md

 `moving_object.js` : The super class from which asteroids, lasers, ship, and powerups inherit.

 `utils.js` : A collection of methods used for handling various mathematical computations in the game, such as RNG (for calculating the chance an asteroid will fragment upon being hit, or the spawn of a powerup).
 Utils also handles several tweaks to the game depending on the `difficulty` passed in.
+Utils is also where prototypal inheritance occurs thorugh the `inherits` method using surrogates.

 ## Future Directions